warnerbros/warnerbros.github.io/CPE_Manifest_SDK.md

 ## Open-Source Mobile Libraries
 We also have an open-source library which helps power this experience.
-The library is released under an Apache 2.0 license which makes it fully open to utilize as you wish.
+The library is released under an Apache 2.0 license.

 ### iOS: